zachbornheimer/portal-builder/README.md

 ## Contributing

-We welcome contributions to the Portal Builder plugin!
+We welcome contributions to the DragonGate Portals plugin!
 Please follow the guidelines below:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).